mblackgeo/flask-cognito-lib/README.md

 def edit():
     # This route will only be accessible to a user who is a member of any of
     # groups specified in the "groups" argument on the auth_required decorator
-    # If they are not, a CognitoGroupRequiredError is raised which is handled
+    # If they are not, a CognitoGroupRequiredError is raised
-    # below
     return jsonify(session["claims"]["cognito:groups"])